 Finding reasonably priced accommodations in Paris can always be a challenge.
 Fortunately, a few months ago I discovered St. Christopher’s Inns in Barcelona, which immediately became one of my favorite hostels around the world.
 So when it came time to find a place to lay my head in the City of Light I was delighted to accept an invitation to try out St. Christopher’s Inns Canal in Paris.

 When choosing accommodations, the most important issues for me are safety, wifi availability in the room, location, and cleanliness, in that order.
-I want to be able to walk the neighborhood streets alone after dark without concern, write from the comfort of my bed in the evenings, have access to good local restaurants and public transportation, and not feel like I could pick up a case of diphtheria just by walking into the bathroom.
+I want to be able to walk the neighborhood streets alone after dark without concern, write from the comfort of my bed in the evenings, have access to public transportation, be near the best Paris restaurants, and not feel like I could pick up a case of diphtheria just by walking into the bathroom.
 St. Christopher’s Inns Canal in Paris not only passed my litmus test, they passed with flying colors.
 Just as in their Barcelona and London facilities, I found dorm bunks equipped with privacy curtains, a personal lamp, an electric receptacle, and a big wire cage on wheels that slid out from beneath my bunk bed for locking up my valuables.
 Access to the elevator and rooms (300 in total!) was by key-card, enduring safety.

 The hostel was fully booked during my stay so it was impossible to get decent photos of my own; those shown here are from the hostel’s website.
 In slower times I have no doubt that the rooms and facilities look exactly like their photos, however when every bed is occupied, things get a little messier.
 Just imagine being in a dorm room with seven other backpackers.
 Open backpacks spew clothes in a way that suggests a small bomb exploded within.
 Hand-washed clothes hang on chair backs and towels are draped from bunk railings.
 Shoes and boots scattered around the floor create a minefield to be picked through when going to the bathroom in the middle of the night.
 But it’s a happy mess.